 The numerous iterations of the Buddy show the flexibility Genuine has as a smaller company.
 They can create small runs of scooters like the 174 Psycho Buddy’s built for 2012, and in doing so cater to a wider range of scooterists than larger brands which often sell just one or two variants.
 With displacements of 50, 125, 150 and 170cc and a number of different takes on the Buddy style, it’s easy to see why so many people find a Buddy that works for them.

-OWNER REVIEWS (6) - Browse the Buddy Owner Reviews REVIEW - Add Your Review of the Buddy
+OWNER REVIEWS (6) - Browse Buddy Owner Reviews REVIEW - Add Your Review

 - Wide range of versions, color options and accessories